codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 title: CSS Pseudo Classes
 short: Pseudo Classes
 description: Pseudo-classes are just selectors.
 They help us to style elements base on elements' states. <br>For example, we can make a link looks different when it is hovered. <br>Let's talk about these amazing selectors.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, pseudo classes
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, css, pseudo classes

 date: 2017-08-24 05:45:00
 ---